kenellorando/kenellorando.com/README.md

-# sct
+# stc

-`static-container-test` is extremely basic container application for use in testing infrastructure systems and Kubernetes clusters.
+`static-test-container` is a basic container application meant for use in testing infrastructure systems and Kubernetes clusters.